- 0.1 Which Way Should I Walk – North to South or South to North?

 The record for running the trail sits at 19 hours and 31 minutes, set in 2014.
 Another runner ran the whole route in one direction and back again in 50 hours, 40 minutes and 18 seconds.

-Ultimately, this walk is very doable, assuming that you have a decent level of fitness.
+Ultimately, the Cotswold Way is very doable, assuming that you have a decent level of fitness.
 Yes, there are some challenging steep sections, but if you’re a regular hiker, you’ll have no real problems here.

 That said, if you’re not accustomed to long-distance walks, you should do some practice.
 Often, a long walk can reveal weaknesses which you didn’t realise you had, especially in the joints.
 Knees, ankles and hips can often take a hit on long walks – so make sure you do some practice to check whether yours are up to the challenge.
 Tackle a couple of fairly challenging two-day walks.
 If you’re okay with these, you should be fine on the Cotswold Way.

-When Is The Best Time To Do The Cotswold Way?
+When Is The Best Time to Hike the Cotswold Way?

 If you want to enjoy the flowers and greenery along the walk, your best best is late spring or early summer.
 If your priority is getting the best possible views from the escarpment, you’re best walking in winter, cold though it might be!